 By Our Insights Desk

-Last month, we started our new monthly feature called the The India Box Office Report, which will track the performance of the various films released every month at the Indian (domestic) box office.
-Our testing and tracking work has expanded to multiple languages, and hence, we have been working extensively to build box office data using a mix of various credible industry sources.
-Monthly reports will be published on this website around the 15th of the following month.
-If you feel the numbers for your film do not match those in our report, we will be happy to get information from you on the same, and update the report.
+Our monthly feature The India Box Office Report tracks the performance of the various films released every month at the Indian (domestic) box office.
+Monthly reports are published on this website in the third week of the following month.
+If the numbers for your film do not match those in our report, we will be happy to get information from you on the same, and update the report.
 Our email ID is mentioned at the end of this report below.

 How to read the numbers in this report?